 Traditional hot cross buns aren’t very dog-friendly.
 Made with yeast dough, sweetened, and seasoned with spices and dried fruits they contain a whole lot of yeast and carbs and potentially toxic add-ins, like nutmeg or raisins.
 I’m using a few of the dog-friendly spices in the hot cross bun gummy treats (all optional) and a splash of blackstrap molasses to give colour, flavour, and scent.
 My dogs love the smell of Blackstrap molasses, but a little goes a long way.

 Hot Cross Gummy Easter Dog Treats

-These gummy dog treats were made using shaped silicon moulds, but gummies can also be made as set-and-slice treats in a pan.
+These gummy dog treats were made using shaped silicon moulds (affiliate link).
+Gelatin gummies can also be made as set-and-slice treats in a pan.
 The process is the same for either method, other than slicing of course.
 Easy peasy and doggone delicious either way.

 - 1 cup cool water or chicken stock